vmware/vic-product/docs/user_doc/vic_overview/introduction.md

 ##### Example Users #####

-You can create Cloud administrator, DevOps administrator, and a Developer example users during the deployment of vSphere Integrated Containers features.
+You can create Cloud administrator, DevOps administrator, and a Developer example users during the deployment of vSphere Integrated Containers appliance.
 These users create as local users for your Platform Services Controller.
 If you leave the default value for prefix for the users to be created, you end up with the following example users:
 - vic-cloud-admin@*local_domain*
 - vic-devops-admin@*local_domain*
 - vic-developer@*local_domain*